 Opus 4 Jazz Club

-The Opus 4 Jazz Club takes place at The Travellers Rest, Cockerton, Darlington DL3 9ER.
-Doors open 7.30pm for 8pm start.
+On Friday 20th March, the Club presents directly from the London jazz scene and for a second year Andrea Vicari.
+The club takes place at the Travellers Rest, Cockerton, Darlington DL3 9ER.
+Doors open at 7.30pm for an 8pm start.

 Darlington Piano Society